-Please note: the thesis word counts do not include appendices or references
+Please note: the thesis word counts do not include appendices or references.

 PRELIMINARY PAGES Title Page Required.
 See Sample Title Page (See Examples section) Abstract Required.
 A summary of thesis (Not more than 2 A4 pages in length).
 Acknowledgements Optional.
 An opportunity to acknowledge those who supported you.
+If you received support from RTP or other sources they should be noted here.
 Signed Declaration Required.
 To be signed and dated by candidate Copyright Statement Optional Table of Contents Required.
 List sections, chapters and main headings, and give opening page numbers.
 Table of Figures Include figure numbers, captions and page numbers.
 Do not include references or links.
 Table of Tables Include table numbers, titles and page numbers.
 Do not include references or links.
 Table of Appendices Optional.
 List of all appendices Jointly Published Optional.
 Statement of contribution to any jointly published papers included Statement of Ethics Approval Optional.
 If your research required approval from an ethics committee, a signed approval statement from the relevant committee will need to be included.
 Dedication Optional.
 Do not exceed more than a few words.
 List of Abbreviations Optional.
 Include only those abbreviations that are likely to be unknown to the reader, or abbreviations devised for use in the thesis.
 If the list is lengthy, this information may be better presented in a glossary in the end matter section.
 MAIN TEXT Main chapters Can be numbered or just given titles.
 The chapters, their order and their usual content will differ depending on the subject or discipline of the thesis.
 END MATTER Information supporting or supplementing the text, e.g., sample questionnaires, informed consent forms.
-Each appendix should be given a descriptive title and a brief explanation of its Appendices purpose.
+Appendices Each appendix should be given a descriptive title and a brief explanation of its purpose.
 Each Appendix or the page that the appendices section starts on should be included in the table of contents.
+Information in an appendices should be supplemental and not required reading to understand the body of the text.
 Include only those technical or foreign words or terms unlikely to be known by the reader.
 Arrange items alphabetically, giving their definition (and translation, if appropriate).
 Glossary The Glossary may be placed with the end matter or in the preliminary section.
 If the glossary contains only a few entries, it may be better placed in the preliminary section.

+References Bibliography

-References/ Bibliography What is required here will differ according to the documentation style being used.
-Please consult the most recent version of your chosen style guide for directions. ----------------------------- --
+Required here may differ according to the style guide being used.
+Please consult the most recent version of your chosen style guide for directions.